-Invoke the installation wizard.
+Invoke the installation wizard in graphical mode.
 (On Unix, make sure you invoke the installation wizard as a user who belongs to the oinstall group you created.
 For information about creating operating system groups and users see, Creating Operating System Groups and Users for Enterprise Manager Cloud Control in the Oracle Enterprise Manager Cloud Control Basic Installation Guide.

-\$<ORACLE_HOME>/sysman/install/ConfigureGC.sh [-invPtrLoc <absolute_path_to_oraInst.loc>]
+'''

+$<ORACLE_HOME>/sysman/install/ConfigureGC.sh [-invPtrLoc <absolute path to oraInst.loc>][ENABLE SSL=true]

+'''